On the geometry of star domains and the spectra of Hodge-Laplace operators: Analysis of the de Rham complex

-For practical purposes, we recall that the closed range condition holds if $\Domain$ is a bounded Lipschitz domain~\cite{mitrea2001dirichlet}, which includes bounded convex domains.
+The closed range condition holds in most applications.
+In particular, the closed range condition holds on bounded Lipschitz domains; see~\cite[Theorem~1.3]{axelsson2004hodge},~\cite[Theorem~5.1]{mitrea2001dirichlet}.
+This includes the important class of bounded convex domains.

-Densely-defined closed operators with closed range allow for generalized inverses known as pseudoinverses~\cite{beutler1965operator}.
-By the bounded inverse theorem we recognize that the closed range condition is equivalent to the existence of bounded linear operators
+The closed range condition has several important characterizations.
+Densely defined closed operators with closed range allow for generalized inverses known as pseudoinverses~\cite{beutler1965operator}.
+The closed range condition for the differential operator